sibashish9040/Airline-data-analysis/README.md

 - `airline_analysis.ipynb`: The Python notebook containing the full EDA process using libraries such as Pandas, Matplotlib, and Seaborn.
 - `Airline_report_sub.pdf`: A structured PDF report containing the problem statement, objectives and summarizing the findings, insights, and visualizations derived from the notebook.
+- > ⚠️ **Note**: The dataset used in this project is not included in the repository due to its large size.
+Sorry for it but you can use your own airline-related dataset or contact me through given links on my profile for guidance on obtaining a similar dataset.

 ## 🛠️ Tools & Libraries